You’ve most likely heard the term ‘evidence-based investing’.

 - Professor Eugene Fama (a 2013 Nobel laureate) and his research partner Kenneth French studied the performance of more than three thousand US mutual funds over 22 years.
 They found that on average the funds lagged the market by about the fees they charged.
 While some individual managers undoubtedly did outperform, it was almost impossible to discern whether this was due to skill or luck.

 - S&P Dow Jones Indices regularly publishes a report (Standard & Poor’s Index Versus Active or ‘SPIVA’) which compares the returns of traditional managers against indexes across different time periods and asset classes in various markets around the world.
 The overwhelming pattern is that actively managed funds tend to underperform their benchmarks over short and long periods and funds that do outperform over some periods do not do so over others.

 Now you have a better idea of what ‘evidence-based investing’ means.

 And, ultimately, help you reach your financial goals.

-Hopefully the information you receive here was helpful.
+Hopefully, the information you received here was helpful.